 Here are my two personal favorites:

 Sadly, though I really enjoyed reading these stories, and I recommend them to others, I’m not sure I’d enjoy rereading them.
-This is not because they were disappointing – they weren’t - but I feel like I got enough out of them in one turn.
+This is not because they were disappointing — they weren’t — but I feel like I got what I can get out of them in one turn.

 Also, though I thought the stories were written well, I’m not tempted to reread them to figure out how they work formally to achieve their effect, which is one of the main reasons I’ve read Jhumpa Lahiri’s “A Temporary Matter,” Joyce’s Dubliners, Tim O’Brien’s The Things They Carried, and anything by Flannery O’Connor so many times.
 Le’s writing is smooth (and promising), but in these stories his devices are not elusive.
 Though he impressively adopts a unique voice and style for each story, they are all familiar.
 And lastly, though each story ends with a satisfying revelation, these revelations are minor, also feel familiar, and while important to the character in the story cannot approach Joyce’s epiphanies’ devastating effect on the reader.